bryan-hoang/resume/resume.typ

   company: link("https://distributive.network")[Distributive],
   dates: dates-helper(start-date: "May 2023", end-date: "Present"),
 )
-#if target-industries.contains("security") [
+#if target-sectors.contains("security") [
   - Administered the company's JIRA instance, provisioning new projects and implementing custom workflows.
   - Administered the company's Slack workspace, provisioning new channels and organizing channel names for consistency.
 ]
-- Lead the development of a React SPA dashboard as the code owner, overseeing code reviews and architecture changes.
+- Lead the development of a dashboard SPA (React) as the code owner, overseeing code reviews and architecture changes.
 - Improve the integration of the SPA with a OAuth 2.0 Ruby on Rails server.
+- Helped implement E2E browser tests for the dashboard SPA, preventing regressions from reaching the development trunk.
-- Help fix issues with GitLab CI pipelines to prevent days of developer time from being wasted by flaky pipelines.
+- Helped fix issues with GitLab CI pipelines to prevent days of developer time from being wasted by flaky pipelines.
-- Implemented preview environments for 3 websites on GitLab by hijacking the job artifacts built from CI.
-- Improve the build times for various React web apps to be 100%-200% faster by switching to better tools (e.g., Vite).
+- Improved the build times for various React web apps to be 100%-200% faster by switching to better tools (e.g., Vite).
+- Fixed issues with the serialization of `console.log` messages in the SDK not conforming to spec to save network bandwidth and make "printf" debugging easier.

 #work(
   title: "Technical Lead",